SYSTEM MISMATCH

 That is how the sprint creates momentum: one high-leverage fix that makes the whole operating system easier to improve.

-Most engagements begin with the Integration Foundation Sprint.
+The Integration Foundation Sprint is the front-door offer.
 Once the operating foundation is stable, TkTurners can extend the system through ongoing automation, intelligence, and voice-led recovery workflows.

 A fixed-scope implementation sprint to map the breakdown, connect the stack, and deliver the first operational fix.